V-Sekai/manuals/decisions/20211005-want-to-use-the-same-cluster-for-the-same-web-and-native.md

-# Proposed: Want to use the same cluster for the same web and native.
+# Draft: Want to use the same cluster for the same web and native.

 ### Context and Problem Statement